openhie/instant/core/kubernetes/README.md

 ## Development mode for exposed services

-To run in development mode, where the OpenHIM mongo database, HAPI fhir server and the MySQL database can be accessed directly through their urls, run the following command
+To run in development mode, where the OpenHIM mongo database, HAPI FHIR server, and the MySQL database can be accessed directly through their urls, run the following command

 ```bash
 ./dev/k8s.dev.sh